freeCodeCamp/freeCodeCamp/curriculum/challenges/english/03-front-end-development-libraries/react/access-props-using-this.props.md

 # --instructions--

-Render an instance of the `ReturnTempPassword` component in the parent component `ResetPassword`.
-Here, give `ReturnTempPassword` a prop of `tempPassword` and assign it a value of a string that is at least 8 characters long.
-Within the child, `ReturnTempPassword`, access the `tempPassword` prop within the `strong` tags to make sure the user sees the temporary password.
+Render an instance of the `Welcome` component in the parent component `App`.
+Here, give `Welcome` a prop of `name` and assign it a value of a string that is at least 2 characters long.
+Within the child, `Welcome`, access the `name` prop within the `strong` tags.

 # --hints--